Policies

 2. Policy statement

 Bribery is the offering, promising, giving, accepting, or soliciting of an advantage as an inducement for action which is illegal or a breach of trust.
-A bribe is an inducement or reward offered, promised, or provided in order to gain any commercial, contractual, regulatory or personal advantage.
 It is our policy to conduct all of our business in an honest and ethical manner.
 We take a zero tolerance approach to bribery and corruption.
 We are committed to acting professionally, fairly and with integrity in all our business dealings and relationships wherever we operate and implementing and enforcing effective systems to counter bribery.
 We are bound by the laws of the UK, including the Bribery Act 2010, in respect of our conduct.

 Bribery and corruption are punishable for individuals by up to ten years' imprisonment and a fine.
 If we are found to have taken part in corruption, we could face an unlimited fine, be excluded from tendering for public contracts and face damage to our reputation.
 We therefore take our legal responsibilities very seriously.